tomgutt/leanix-custom-report-docs/docs/get-started/fresh-start.md

 ### Run the scaffolding (interactive)

 Run the CLI and follow the prompts.
 A terminal UI will open; fill in the requested fields.
+The tool scaffolds a Vite-based project with the LeanIX Vite plugin and npm scripts (dev/build/upload) preconfigured.

 ```bash
 npm init lxr@latest